MIDDLE CHEST WORKOUT

 When you limit how much adduction you achieve during the exercise you’re performing, you limit peak contraction in the chest.

-For example, take a look at this list of popular chest exercises.
+For example, take a look at this list of popular chest moves.

 - Incline Bench Press